SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         --8<-- "s2_organisation_and_version_control/exercise_files/model_solution.py"
         ```

-7. Transfer the relevant parts of the `main.py` script in the `src/<project-name>/train.py` script e.g. the parts that
+7. Transfer the relevant parts of the `main.py` script to the `src/<project-name>/train.py` script, i.e. the parts that
-    has to do with training the model.
+    have to do with training the model.
 In addition, make sure it also does the following two things when run:

     * Saves the trained model to the `models` folder
-    * Saves some statistics/visualizations from the training to the `reports/figures` folder.
+    * Saves some statistics/visualizations from training to the `reports/figures` folder.
 This could be a simple

     ??? success "Solution"

         ```python linenums="1" title="train.py"
         --8<-- "s2_organisation_and_version_control/exercise_files/train_solution.py"
         ```
-8. Transfer the remaining parts of the `main.py` script into the `src/<project-name>/evaluate.py` script e.g. the parts
+8. Transfer the remaining parts of the `main.py` script into the `src/<project-name>/evaluate.py` script, i.e. the parts
-    that has to do with evaluating the model.
+    that have to do with evaluating the model.
 When run, it should load the model from the `models` folder and print out
     the accuracy of the model on the test set.

     ??? success "Solution"